appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/inline-button.md

 Each button is configured individually, and you can edit its label, action, and style by clicking the gear icon next to the button.For more details, see [Button Settings](#buttons-settings).

-By default, a **Separator** is included between button groups to visually separate them.
-This separator can be removed or repositioned, but only one separator is allowed in the widget at a time.
+By default, a **Separator** is included between button groups to visually distinguish them.
+The separator can be removed or repositioned, but only one separator is allowed in the widget at a time.
+If you need multiple separators, you can use the [Toolbar widget](/AI-assistants/reference/toolbar).

 </dd>